mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

  - authenticity of tools can be problematic and needs design adaptation, often black boxing
  - this process merits attention and alignment with overall project aims of the designer
- - Challenges encoutered by students in tool use can result in productive and creative responses in development of productin cultu4res (explored later)
+ - Challenges encountered by students in tool use can result in productive and creative responses in development of production cultures (explored later)
  - ideally emergent and producing a culture series of